mrkurger/date-night-app2/downloaded-reports/security/dependabot-alerts.md

 @ng-bootstrap/ng-bootstrap          NPM ERR!
 Registry error got is not a function

+@popperjs/core                      NPM ERR!
+Registry error got is not a function

 @swimlane/ngx-charts                NPM ERR!
 Registry error got is not a function

 @types/leaflet                      NPM ERR!
 Registry error got is not a function